processone/grapherl/README.md

   - User can specify the range, granularity at which the graphs are to be displayed.
   - To display live data you can click the live button and also configure the interval after which new data will be requested from the server.
   - User can change the display type for any metric by clicking the gear button in display toolbar.
 Currently 3 types of graphs are supported (bar, line, spline)
-  - If the data is not available at the current selected granularity then it will serverd at either higher or lower granularity (which ever is available).
+  - If the data is not available at the current selected granularity then it will served at either higher or lower granularity (which ever is available).
   - User can also add x/y grids line, additional y axis (for different scales), subgraph view or rotate axis.
 All these can be configured by clicking on the stacked bars icon in display toolbar.